 The Academy’s Ophthalmic News and Education (ONE®) Network has a vast wealth of information, including videos and cases.
 Use the self-assessment quizzes to augment your OKAP preparation.
 The more than 200 “Diagnose This” quizzes also offer a quick and engaging challenge and provide discussions.

-4. ProVision: Preferred Responses in Ophthalmology, Series 5
+4. ProVision, Series 5: Preferred Responses in Ophthalmology

-Brand new set of 550 multiple-choice questions, with thorough discussions of the preferred responses, numerous images and suggested resources for further study.
-The question-and-answer format is ideal for an interactive activity that quickly identifies strengths or areas for improvement.
-The content is heavily illustrated and covers all 11 subspecialties, with 50 questions per subspecialty.
-The interactive e-book version is new this spring.
+Published by the Academy, this set of 550 multiple-choice questions offers thorough discussions of the preferred responses, plus numerous images and suggested resources for further study.
+The content has many illustrations and covers all 11 subspecialties, with 50 questions per subspecialty.
+An e-book version is also available.